Type 94 tankette: Variants

 Several variants of the Type 94 were produced.
-These included the Type 94 "Disinfecting Vehicle" and Type 94 "Gas Scattering Vehicle".
-Others produced were the "Type 97 Pole Planter" and "Type 97 Cable Layer".
+These included the Type 94 "disinfecting vehicle" and Type 94 "gas-scattering vehicle", which were adapted for chemical warfare.
+Others produced were the "Type 97 pole planter" and "Type 97 cable layer", which acted in unison.
 These used the Type 94 chassis, with the former vehicle first planting a telegraph pole and then the latter vehicle laying the telegraph cable.

 Operational service

 The Type 94 was mainly deployed in "Tankette Companies".
 They were attached to infantry divisions for use in the reconnaissance role.
 Each Japanese division had four tankette platoons, with four tankettes in each platoon.
-The Type 94 Tankette was an inexpensive vehicle to build, at approximately half the price of the Type 95 Ha-Go light tank, resulting in more Type 94's entering service than any other Japanese tankette (823 units).
-Production included 300 units in 1935, 246 units in 1936, 200 units in 1937 and 70 units in 1938.
+The Type 94 tankette was an inexpensive vehicle to build, at approximately half the price of the Type 95 Ha-Go light tank, resulting in more Type 94's entering service than any other Japanese tankette (823 units).
+Production included 300 units in 1935, 246 units in 1936, 200 units in 1937, 70 units in 1938, 5 units in 1939 and 2 units in 1940.
 The lightweight Type 94 was "tailored" for operating in China and proved to be effective for infantry support and reconnaissance by infantry divisions.
-Given the utility of the design in combat in China, the Imperial Japanese Army was therefore content to retain the Type 94, although the design, and indeed the concept of the tankette, came to be regarded as obsolescent in Western armies.
+Given the utility of the design in combat in China, the Imperial Japanese Army was content to retain the Type 94, although the design, and indeed the concept of the tankette, came to be regarded as obsolescent in Western armies.

 With the start of World War II, a number of Type 94s were issued to each Japanese infantry division in the Pacific theatre, with a tracked trailer.
 They saw action in Burma, the Netherlands East Indies, the Philippines and on a number of islands in the South Seas Mandate.
 Some were also assigned to Imperial Japanese Navy Land Forces.
-A detachment of eight Type 94 tankettes forming the 56th Infantry Group Tankette Unit (Also named the Anai tankette unit, after the name of their captain), part of the "Sakaguchi Detachment", had a notable role in the Japanese conquest of Java, engaging a large enemy element on 2 March and routing them, capturing a bridge on the same night, and at dawn overrunning a position of 600 enemy soldiers on the opposite bank, and participating in offensive operations that led to the surrender of Dutch forces on the next few days near Surakarta.
-The Sakaguchi detachment, along with the Shoji detachment, would receive a thanks letter from their parent unit (the 16th Army) for their actions in the campaign, the only units to receive them.
+A detachment of eight Type 94 tankettes forming the 56th Infantry Group Tankette Unit (Also named the Anai tankette unit, after the name of their captain), part of the "Sakaguchi Detachment", had a notable role in the Japanese conquest of Java, engaging a large enemy element on 2 March and routing them, capturing a bridge on the same night, and at dawn overrunning a position of 600 enemy soldiers on the opposite bank, and participating in offensive operations that led to the surrender of Dutch forces over the next few days near Surakarta.
+The Sakaguchi detachment, along with the Shoji detachment, would receive a thank you letter from their parent unit (the 16th Army) for their actions in the campaign, the only units to receive them.

 In 1941, the Wang Jingwei regime's army was given eighteen Type 94 tankettes.
 In 1943 ten Type 94 tankettes were given to the Manchukuo Imperial Army to form an armored company.
-They were still in use until as late as 1945.
+They were still in use as late as 1945.